 What is a pass?

 For lovers of driving and motorcycling, the Stelvio Pass is a must-see if you visit South Tyrol.
-Perhaps the most beautiful of the Tyrolean passes is the winding Stelvio pass, located in the Stelvio National Park.
-The long journey is at once an adventurous, exciting, and challenging serpentine.
+Perhaps the most beautiful of the Tyrolean passes is the Stelvio Pass in the Stelvio National Park.
+The long journey is an adventurous, exciting, and challenging serpentine.

-Sharp bends are not unusual on this road, a novice driver is guaranteed to learn how to turn here.
-Added to this is the beautiful landscape, which tries to persuade the traveler to stop and enjoy nature a bit.
+Sharp bends are not unusual on this road; a novice driver is guaranteed to learn how to turn here.
+Added to this is the beautiful landscape, which tries to persuade the traveller to stop and enjoy nature a bit.

 - Address: 39029 Stilfs, Autonomous Province of Bolzano, Italy